astronomer/astro-docs/ac/next/install-vm.md

 ## Step 6: Confirm the Installation

-To confirm that the installation was successful, open `http://host:port` in your web browser.
+To confirm that you successfully installed Apache Airflow,, open `http://host:port` in your web browser.
 You should see the login screen for the Airflow UI.
 Log in with `admin` as both your user name and password.
 From there, you should see Airflow's primary 'DAGs' view:

 ![Empty Airflow UI](https://assets2.astronomer.io/main/docs/airflow-ui/installation-home.png)